veracity/veracity-documentation/sections/vap/admin-tab/reports.md

 1. In the row with the report, in the **Actions** column, select the **Report Filter** icon.
 2. Select the filters that you want to apply to the report.
 3. In the right corner of the window, select the **Save** button.

+Note that the **Report Filter** icon needs to be enabled in Config tenant properties to appear in the Reports user interface.

 ## To see report statistics